Bangladesh garment manufacturers raise workers' pay amid further protests

 The revised wages are effective from December and will be adjusted from January, Munshi said.

-Amirul Huq, who represented union leaders on the panel which met with Munshi, said the wage increases were
+Amirul Huq, who represented union leaders on the panel which met with Munshi, said they welcomed the wage hikes.

 "The discrepancies in the wage structure have been resolved by the prime minister’s intervention.
 We welcome the new wages.
 As trade unions, we have the right to protest, but that does not mean vandalising factories or blocking roads.
 Workers will go back to work," he said.